ustwo/engineering-blog/src/content/articles/swift-packages-with-binary-targets/index.md

 xcodebuild -create-xcframework -framework $(readlink -f "/tmp/xcf/xros.xcarchive/Products/usr/local/lib/Bookshop.framework") -framework $(readlink -f "/tmp/xcf/xrsimulator.xcarchive/Products/usr/local/lib/Bookshop.framework") -output "/tmp/xcf/Bookshop.xcframework"
 ```

-Re-Run the script and re-upload your Package to GitHub.
+Re-run the script and re-upload your Package to GitHub.

-When you now import, you can buy your book. magic.
+When you now import, you can buy your book.
+Magic.

-## Useful Commands <a name="useful_commands"></a>
+## Useful commands <a name="useful_commands"></a>

-You may not know what Xcode version, or SDK's you have installed on your system, these one-liners can help you out:
+You may not know what Xcode version, or SDKs you have installed on your system, these one-liners can help you out:

 - What version of Xcode am I using?